axelarnetwork/axelar-contract-deployments/stellar/README.md

 where `<CONTRACT_NAME>` is the name of the contract to be upgraded and `--artifact-path` points to the upgraded bytecode.
 As a sanity check, `<NEW_VERSION>` must match the version number defined by the provided bytecode, so upgrading to the wrong version can be prevented. `<MIGRATION_DATA>` is the json encoded data that will be passed to the contract's `migrate` function.
 If the flag is not provided, the default value `()` will be used, meaning that the migration data is of type `void`.
 The easiest way to generate the json data for complex types is to instantiate the rust type the contract expects and then use `serde_json::to_string` to convert it to json.

-Note: The `--wasm-path` flag is optional, so long as the `--version` flag is provided (and that version's wasm is present in R2 for download).
+Note: The `--artifact-path` flag is optional, so long as the `--version` flag is provided (and that version's wasm is present in R2 for download).

 #### Example `MIGRATION_DATA` Type Input